aproeme/pattools/README.md

 ```
 patmat.py -i mosaic-data.csv -n 128
 ```
-this reports the per-node and min, mean and max ratios for the metric.
+this reports the per-node and min, max, mean and standard deviation of the metric ratios.